opentext-idol/idol-rich-media-tutorials/tutorials/setup/WEBCAM.md

 1. Set operating system family to "Linux" or "Windows" as appropriate
 1. Enter the device connection string:

-    > To find your webcam connection name please follow these steps:
+    > TIP: To find your webcam connection name please follow these steps:
     >
     > On Windows:
     >